DawnLightRise/celeba-gender-classifier/README.md

-This package provides a gender classification model trained on the CelebA dataset.
-This repository includes four files (1–4) and a model (5):
+This repository provides a gender classification model trained on the CelebA dataset.
+It includes one summary file (1), three scripts (2–4), and a model (5):

 1. [SUMMARY](SUMMARY)
 2. [celeba_gender_classifier.ipynb](celeba_gender_classifier.ipynb)